namibj/zaia/README.md

 Performance does matter, but it is of secondary priority in contrast to the above goals as they are often the limiting factors in adoption and widespread use.

+## Where are we today?

+Zaia currently provides a mostly compliant Lua 5.4 implementation that will run the majority of scripts.
+It provides an intuitive and easy to use API that is easy to extend and integrate into existing Rust projects and there is also a CLI tool available for running standalone Lua scripts from the terminal.

+## Long term goals

+- Provide a widely accepted source code formatter.
+- Provide a widely accepted source code linter.
+- Provide bindings to C and C++.
+- Extend the Lua language in meaningful ways with new features and built-in libraries.
+- Provide acceptable performance for the majority of use cases with a bytecode virtual machine.

 ## Conformance

 Zaia currently targets Lua 5.4.
 We expect to support newer versions as they come out